h3llb3nt/tty2rgbmatrix/README.md

 - esp32 usually only comes with 4MB flash and a portion of that is used for code storage. current images are already filling up available space so i need to either
 	- a) COMPLETED ~~add optional SDcard adapter to ESP32 board so microcontroller can access images/gifs externally rather than using storage on the microcontroller itself~~ or
 	- b) pull images directly from MiSTer like tty2oled does
-- change how image file is chosen based on the core name read from the MiSTer. new code assumes consistent directory structure and gif naming convention which allows for a simpler code routine to check for an animated gif for the core, a static version if no animated file was found, or to just display text if no image exists at all.
+- change how image files are chosen based on the core name read from the MiSTer. new sketch assumes a consistent directory structure and gif naming convention which allows for a simpler lookup routine to check for an animated gif for the core, a static version if no animated file was found, or to just display text if no image exists at all. the folder structure has been published on a separate github repo at https://github.com/h3llb3nt/marquee_gifs which is maintained by kconger, venice1200 and myself to help keep the projects consistent.

 # Future Options (aka not any time soon)
 - resize images/gifs that are not 128x32 'on the fly'